lsmucassi/nextjs-dado/README.md

 ## Pages & Components
 > pages

-- index: This is the landing page of the app, here you can find a hero/landing component and the gallery of pet bio's loaded from a local data storage
+- index: This is the landing page of the app, here you can find a hero/landing component and the gallery of pet bio's loaded from a local data storage (use the logo to navigate home)

 - bio: In the bio page you will find a list of pet bios listed, rendered from the contentful CMS API, here the name, age, role/title and the bio of pets are listed